polyglotDataNerd/poly-campiagnzero-piplines/docs/GoogleDocsParser.md

 # Google Docs Parser

-The parser has been specifically created to act with google docs specifically google Sheets.
+The parser has been specifically created to interact with google docs specifically google Sheets.

 **Application Arguments**